Politics

 Share

 Oglegba emphasized the goal of ensuring timely salary and pension payments without reliance on federal allocations, stating, “We have a very ambitious plan to raise revenue to over N3 billion each month.
-Achieving this will allow us to pay salaries and pensions comfortably from our IGR, but it will require significant effort on our ,” per Daily Post.
+Achieving this will allow us to pay salaries and pensions comfortably from our IGR, but it will require significant effort on our part,” per Daily Post.
 He highlighted a historic achievement in 2024 when IGR fully covered core civil servants’ salaries, with plans to extend this to pensioners and the new minimum wage in 2025, per Naija247news.

-The 2025 budget of N550.112 billion, a 47.5% increase over 2024, allocates N80.013 billion for personnel costs, including the minimum wage, and prioritizes agriculture (N84.08 billion) and (N110 billion), per Blueprint and Voice of Nigeria.
+The 2025 budget of N550.112 billion, a 47.5% increase over 2024, allocates N80.013 billion for personnel costs, including the minimum wage, and prioritizes agriculture (N84.08 billion) and infrastructure (N110 billion), per Blueprint and Voice of Nigeria.
 However, concerns linger, with the Centre for Judicial Integrity criticizing the government for neglecting judiciary staff striking since December 2024 over unpaid minimum wages, per Sahara Reporters.
-X posts from @Nairametrics and @NigNewsDirect on April 27 echoed the N3 billion target, reflecting optimism but also scrutiny, per Nairametrics.
+X posts from @Nairametrics and @NigNewsDirect on April 27 echoed the N3 billion target, reflecting optimism but also public scrutiny, per Nairametrics.

 Share